kanokarob/Biome-Strongholds-Smithed/README.md

 ## Included Biomes
-Currently, Biome Strongholds features four new Stronghold variants, which appear in groups of similar biomes.
+Currently, Biome Strongholds features five new Stronghold variants, which appear in groups of similar biomes.
 More Biome Strongholds will be added over time, with the inevitable goal of replacing all biomes, thereby preventing the vanilla Stronghold from spawning at all.

 <details>
   <summary>Biome Strongholds</summary>